SteamGridDB/steam-rom-manager/README.md

   <img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="38" width="174">
 </a>

-# For Developers
+# For developers

-To compile this app, you'll need the latest `Node.js` and `npm` (if for any reason this doesn't work try downgrading to node 14.18.1 using nvm or volta).
-Every script will need to be run from project directory.
+To compile this app, you'll need the latest `Node.js` and `npm` (if for any reason this doesn't work try downgrading to node 14.18.1 LTS using nvm or volta).
+Every script will need to be run from the project directory.

 Before running any scripts, dependencies must be installed using: